swmannepalli/MicrosoftFabric_HOL/fabric/Task6-Importing-Notebooks.md

 16. **Filter** 'Notebook' and then **click** on the notebook '05 Sales Forecasting for Store items in Gold Layer'

-17. Under Step 1, replace #LAKEHOUSE_SILVER# with lakehouseSilver (This is the lakehouse name for Silver)
+17. Under Step 1, replace #LAKEHOUSE_SILVER# with lakehouseSilver (This is the lakehouse name for Silver) an under step 9, replace #LAKEHOUSE_GOLD# with lakehouseGold (This is the lakehouse name for Gold)
 18. **Click** on the 'Run all' button.

 	![Close the browser.](media/notebook-17.png)

 19. In PowerBI workspace **click** on 'Workspaces' and **select** 'contosoSales'.